Supergirl (1984 film): Home media

-International Video Entertainment paid $3.2 million for North American home video rights, one of the largest deals at the time, and released the Tri-Star-edited 105-min.
-U.S. version in 1985.
-The film has since been released several times on home video, laserdisc, and DVD.
-In 1990, the same 105 minute U.S. cut was re-released on VHS by Avid Home Entertainment.
+International Video Entertainment paid $3.2 million for North American home video rights, one of the largest deals at the time, and released the Tri-Star-edited 105-minute U.S. version in 1985.
+The film has since been released several times on VHS, Betamax, laserdisc, and DVD.
+In 1990, the same 105-minute U.S. cut was re-released on VHS by Avid Home Entertainment.
 By the mid-1990s, the rights to the film were acquired by Pueblo Film Licensing (successor-in-interest to the Salkind production company) and French production company StudioCanal.
 By this time Anchor Bay Entertainment had assumed the video rights, where it was re-issued on VHS in 1998 as the "114-minute cut" under the Anchor Bay Entertainment Family Movies label.
-For their DVD release on August 8, 2000, two versions were issued.
+For their DVD release on 8 August 2000, two versions were issued.
 The first of these was a 2-disc "Limited Edition" set (limited to 50,000 copies only) featuring the 124-minute "International Version" (never seen in the United States, which was digitally mastered by THX for this DVD release), along with a 138-minute "director's cut", which had been discovered in StudioCanal's archives.
 The second version was a single-disc version featuring the 124-minute "International Version", with many bonus features: a 16-page full color booklet; Audio Commentary with Director Jeannot Szwarc and Special Project Consultant Scott Michael Bosco; "The Making of Supergirl" Featurette; U.S. & Foreign Theatrical Trailers; U.S. TV Spots; Original Storyboards; Still & Poster Galleries; and Talent Bios (these extra features were also available on the 2-disc "Limited Edition" set).
 Anchor Bay re-issued a new VHS release once again, this time the 124-minute "International Version" coinciding with the DVD release, both a separate fullscreen and widescreen editions (widescreen version labeled as the "Collector's Edition") under different packaging artwork and digitally mastered by THX.
 The "Director's Cut" DVD was made from the last print known to exist of the cut, which was apparently prepared for possible television broadcast before the film was edited into its various versions.
 This longer version was never broadcast on network television in the United States, though it is believed to have been distributed in syndication worldwide.